FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-to-network/readme.md

 }
 ```

-### Failed Example
+### Failed example

-RPC input contains 2 nodes, the first one 'R1' is valid,
-the second one 'R2' has not been installed yet.
-If there is
-at least one invalid node, operation will fail.
+RPC input contains two nodes.
+Node R1 is valid and R2 has not been installed.
+If at least one node is invalid, the entire operation fails.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:sync-to-network' \